2i-Git/career-changers-site/content/sections/5-Github.en.md

 This section looks at setting up your GitHub account and getting it to talk to Git.

-###### Downloading GitHub:
+###### Signing up for GitHub:

 We will begin by visiting GitHub’s home page at: https://github.com

-[screenshot]

-On this page below “Where the world builds software” there is an option to add your Email address.
-In here put in your Email and continue to click on the sign up to GitHub button.

-This will then redirect you to the Sign-up page.
-On this page, your Email address should already be filled in (make sure you haven’t already registered with this Email before).
+Click on the link to sign-up.
+On this page, you can enter your email address.
 You must then: create a password, create a unique username, select whether you would like to receive product updates and announcements via Email (Y-yes/N-no), and finally complete a puzzle to verify you are human.

 Congratulations, you should now have a GitHub account and are ready to start some collaborative coding!

 #### Getting GitHub to talk to Git:

 Now that you have set up your GitHub account you can connect it to Git, which should be installed on your device.
-If you are using Mac or Linux open Terminal and if you are using Windows open the Command Prompt.
-From here we can check Git is correctly installed by typing: git --version.
-This should give you the current version of Git installed on your device, if this is not the case you should go back to the previous section and make sure Git is installed.
+If you are using Mac or Linux device open Terminal and if you are using Windows open the Command Prompt.
+From here we can check Git is correctly installed by typing: `git --version`.
+This should give you the current version of Git installed on your device, if this is not the case you should go back to the previous section and make sure Git, Git Bash and GCM are installed.

-[screenshot]

-We can now try getting Git to talk to GitHub.
-On the command line, we are now going to type:
+To begin, we need to set some global variables for our local Git installation.
+Open up Git Bash and type the following:

 ```
+bash

 git config --global user.email "hello@example.com"